VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/IrisClassification/readme.md

           	•	Used Decision Tree and KNN

-          	•	Saving and losing trained model using job lib
+          	•	Saving and loding trained model using job lib

           	•	Provided data visualisation